Is Your Hip Pain Holding You Back?

 - Working with your provider to diagnose your arthritis as soon as possible is key for an effective treatment.
 Because hip arthritis cannot be cured, the goal of the treatment is to decrease symptoms and prevent the arthritis from worsening.

 - Non-surgical treatment options include: increasing exercise or activity, assisted devices, such as a cane, physical therapy or medications.

 - Severe hip arthritis may require surgery, during which the arthritic cartilage and bone in the hip is removed and then replaced.
-After the surgery, our Therapy (link) team helps to strengthen the hip, increase balance and coordination.
+After the surgery, our therapy team helps to strengthen the hip and increase balance and coordination.

 If a hip replacement is the appropriate treatment option for you, your orthopedic provider will work with you to discuss the different surgical approaches.
 At Fairfield Healthcare Professionals Orthopedics and Physical Medicine & Rehabilitation, our team of experts perform traditional hip replacement and anterior hip replacement procedures.
 They will work with you closely to identify which surgical approach is best for you based on your health background and the condition of your hip.

 The hip joint is a ball and socket joint, formed by the meeting of the rounded top of the femur (thigh bone) and the cup-like cavity of the pelvis.
 During total hip replacement, your surgeon is careful to protect the ligaments and tendons.
 Your surgeon will keep as much of your own joint as possible, and only the diseased or damaged surfaces will be removed.
 These portions will be replaced with artificial parts and will become your new, smooth joint surface.

 - Traditional hip replacement is when a surgeon makes an incision several inches long over the hip joint to remove the damaged joint and place an artificial joint, also called a prosthesis.